 The partner or spouse can take the child into another room for a little bit so the mom can take a quick catnap during the day if she needs it.

 The spouse or partner will also want to do some child bonding, so as long as the baby doesn’t cry and stays calm, this is a good thing to do.

 The new mom will want to rest after childbirth and regain her strength.

-She probably isn’t going to want to cook a lot nor worry about much of anything other than the infant.
+She probably isn’t want to cook a lot nor worry about anything other than the infant.